 The following fiscal indicators are designed to provide additional data for reviewing agencies.
 A "Yes" answer to any single indicator does not necessarily suggest a cause for concern, but may alert the reviewing agency to the need for additional review.
 DATA ENTRY: Click the appropriate Yes or No button for items A1 through A8 except item A3, which is automatically completed based on data in Criterion 1.
 A1.
-Do cash flow projections show that the county office will end the budget year with a negative cash balance in the county school service fund?
-No A2.
-Is the system of personnel position control independent from the payroll system?
+Do cash flow projections show that the county school service fund? county office will end the budget year with a negative cash balance in the No A2.
+Is the system of personnel position co ntrol independent from the payroll system?
 Yes A3.
-Is the County Operations Grant ADA decreasing in both the prior fiscal year and budget year?
-(Data from Criterion 1, Sections 1B-1 and 1B-2, County Operations Grant ADA column, are used to determine Yes or No) Yes A4.
-Are new charter schools operating in county office boundaries that impact the county office's ADA, either in the prior fiscal year or budget year?
-No A5.
-Has the county office entered into a bargaining agreement where any of the budget or subsequent years of the agreement would result in salary increases that are expected to exceed the projected state funded cost-of-living adjustment?
-No A6.
-Does the county office provide uncapped (100% employer paid) health benefits for current or retired employees?
+OA decreasing in both the prior fiscal year and budget year?
+(Data from County Operations Grant ADA column, are used to determine Yes or No) Yes A4.
+Are new charter schools operating in coprior fiscal year or budget year? ounty office boundaries that impact the county office's ADA, either in the 1 es No A5. • argaining agreement where any of the budget or subsequent years of the uses that are expected to exceed the projected state funded cost-of-living No A6.
+Does the county office provide uncap ped (100% employ er paid) health benefits for current or retired employ ees?
 Yes A7.
-Does the county office have any reports that indicate fiscal distress?
+Does the county office have any repo rts that indicate fiscal distress?
 (If Yes, provide copies to CDE) No A8.
-Have there been personnel changes in the superintendent or chief business official positions within the last 12 months?
-No When providing of comments for additional fiscal indicators, please include the item number applicable to each comment.
+Have there been personnel changes in months? the superintendent or chief business official positions within the last 12 No When providing co omments for additional fiscal indicators, please include the item number applicable to each comment.
+Comments: A.6.
+The County offers uncapped, lifetime benefits to two former Board me mbers and one former Superio ntendent. (optional)